mseri/ocaml-style/README.md

 ```

   This is especially effective to access constructors that are defined
-  inside another module.
+  inside a module

-* Define a sub-module that is meant to be opened (locally), to be used
+* Define a sub-module that is meant to be opened (locally), to be used sparingly:
-  sparingly:

 ```ocaml
   module M = struct